What is Aging Skin?

 - Hollowing and wrinkling of facial areas caused by diminished elasticity and slow loss or displacement of underlying fatty tissue

 One major cause of aged skin is sun exposure.
-To help protect yourself from sun exposure use sunscreen with an SPF 30 or higher, wear protective clothing and stay away from the sun when it is strongest (usually in the middle of the day).
-Also, smoking and tanning beds can contribute to damaged/aged skin.
+To help protect yourself from sun damage and UV radiation, use a sunscreen with an SPF 30 or higher, wear protective clothing, and stay away from the sun when it is strongest (usually in the middle of the day).
+Also, smoking and tanning beds can damage skin cells, leading to skin cancer or prematurely aged and wrinkled skin.

-Talk to your doctor if you have concerns about aged skin or questions about potential treatment options, which could include injectables, laser treatments, radiofrequency treatments, microneedling, ultrasound treatments, topical skin care, or surgery.
+Talk to your doctor or dermatologist if you have concerns about aged skin or questions about potential treatment options.
+These options could include a chemical peel, injectables, laser treatments, radiofrequency treatments, microneedling, ultrasound treatments, topical skin care, or surgery.